1ma/radatracer/README.md

 Each program maps roughly to the capstone exercises of each chapter (again, some programs are iterated upon).

-As the library, these programs only need GPRBuild and a GNAT toolchain to be built: `gprbuild bin/capstones.gpr`
+To build the executables you also need [Alire](https://alire.ada.dev/) as well as GNAT and GPRBuild: `alr build` The executables are under `out/`.

 ### tests/

 An [AUnit](https://alire.ada.dev/crates/aunit) test suite that exercises `libradatracer.a`

-To build the test suite you also need [Alire](https://alire.ada.dev/) as well as GNAT and GPRBuild: `cd tests; alr build`
+The driver program for the test suite is one of the main executables mentioned above, `bin/aunit_harness.adb`, so it builds the same way.